 Best Line: ‘You know some guys just can’t handle their arsenic.’

 Richard Gere gets a chance to show off his song and dance skills in “All I Care About is Love“, “Razzle Dazzle” and a dazzling tap dance number.
 John C. Riley is heartbreaking as Roxie’s long-suffering and very gullible husband Amos in “Mr. Cellophane“.

 Watch Sweet Charity and Cabaret to see other examples of Fosse’s dance style.
-You can even see a very young Bob Fosse dancing in Damn Yankees and Kiss Me, Kate.
+For a deeper look into Fosse’s relationship with Gwen Verdon, watch Fosse/Verdon.

 The Big Finish

 It wouldn’t be a really good musical, without THE BIG FINISH or a big musical number to get your toes tapping.
 Chicago won’t disappoint you.
 After much tap dancing and legal maneuvering, Billy Flynn (Gere) helps both Roxie and Velma beat their murder charges.

 Unfortunately for Roxie, the trial’s publicity doesn’t bring Roxie any closer to her dreams of stardom.
 It is as true in Jazz Age Chicago as it is today: People are always looking for the next big thing.
 So, Roxie and Velma join forces to create a killer of an act.

 “Something familiar, something peculiar, something for everyone: a comedy tonight!”
 Zero Mostel, Phil Silvers, Buster Keaton, and a very young Michael Crawford star in this hilarious romp through ancient Rome with music by Stephen Sondheim.
 This movie is so funny.

 It’s slapstick comedy, but it seriously cracks me up every time.